- Knowledge Base

 Updating a score

-If you're using the score in other tools (e.g., views, lists, workflows, reports, etc.) they may be impacted if the changes you've made affect the criteria set in these tools.
+If you're using the score in other tools (e.g., views, segments, workflows, reports, etc.) they may be impacted if the changes you've made affect the criteria set in these tools.
 To verify and update where the score property is used:

 - In your HubSpot account, navigate to Marketing > Lead Scoring.